mcon85/outdoor.sy/README.md

 The service will stop when it encounters a row in the file does not translate to a valid `Vehicle` record.
 Rows processed ahead of the invalid row are persisted - the problematic row(s) can be address and the whole file retried without risk of creating duplicates.

 ## Didn't Do

 I have not gone deep in many areas given that this is an exercise.
 Were this a real world scenario, the following should be accounted for:

 - **file type**: the file picker has been restricted to 'text/plain' and 'text/csv' but this can be bypassed and the service should ensure it has an expected file type (as-is, a `CSV::MalformedCSVError` error will be raised if the file received is not delimited data)
 - **file delimiter**: the data delimiter should be detected to ensure it is one of the supported options, and should raise a user-friendly error if not (as-is, if delimiter is not comma or pipe then the `DelimiterHelper` will return nil which will translate to an `ArgumentError` on when `CSV` is given a `nil` value for the `col_sep` argument.)
 - **validation errors**: a more robust version of service could evaluate the rows independently, persist those that are valid, and provide back errors for any that were invalid.
 The limited version here surfaces only the error for the first invalid `Vehicle` it encounters.
 - **processing**: the processing of the file should be delegated to a background job so that it can handle larger files/longer processing time without impacting overall performance.
 I'd likely also model a concept of an import so that I could store a status and timestamp for when it had been successfully processed.
+- **pagination**: were this a real world application with data at scale the index should have pagination

 ## Additional Known Limitations